Randy-Ryan/SWE/README.md

 ### Installation and Setup

 Currently, the app is not available on the app store so an android studio environment with an emulator or android device is required to run the project.
 The source code can be cloned from this repository and ran inside of android studio.
-Note :
-The system database location is Firestore cloud database .

 ### Run